Geeksltd/MSharp.Docs/Tutorials/Building-a-simple-website/README.md

 ### Creating Layout

-Add an empty cshtml file to the Website>Views>Layouts folder, just right click on layout folder and choose new>new item on the dialogue search for layout and choose razor layout and name the file Default.cshtml
+Add an empty cshtml file to the Website>Views>Layouts folder, just right click on layout folder and choose Add > New item on the dialogue search for layout and choose razor layout and name the file Default.cshtml

 ![Add New Item Dialogue](Images/05-Creating-Homepage/01-Add-New-Item-Dialogue.png)